Best Bank Accounts in Switzerland of June 2026

 What is the best bank in Switzerland?

 There isn't one.
 For lowest fees, Neon and Yuh charge CHF 0 monthly.
 For branch access, PostFinance has the biggest ATM network.
 For expats, UBS does international well.
 No bank wins everything.
-Use our comparison table above and pick based on what you actually need.
+Pick based on what you actually need, using the guidance above.

 Which Swiss bank is best for foreigners?